TNA Wrestling (video game): Gameplay

-The core of the game is its story mode, which allows players to create their own wrestler and take him through his professional wrestling career.
-Players start out backyard wrestling and work their way through the ranks of TNA, fighting and interacting with other wrestlers and crafting either a heroic or villainous personality.
-The player character is gradually leveled up to gain experience points, which can be used to acquire new moves.
-In addition to the story mode, a quick match option is available offering several different match types and the ability to play as actual members of the TNA roster.
+The core of the game is its story mode, which allowed players to create their own wrestler and take him through his professional wrestling career.
+Players started out backyard wrestling and worked their way through the ranks of TNA, fighting and interacting with other wrestlers and crafting either a heroic or villainous personality.
+The player character was gradually leveled up to gain experience points, which could be used to acquire new moves.
+In addition to the story mode, a quick match option was available offering several different match types and the ability to play as actual members of the TNA roster.

-During matches, wrestlers take turns attacking.
-Moves are selected via a menu and can be used in combos.
-Powerful special moves are also available and can be executed through quick time events.
+During matches, wrestlers took turns attacking.
+Moves were selected via a menu and could be used in combos.
+Powerful special moves were also available and could be executed through quick time events.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Chris Plante of UGO Networks gave it an A−, lauding the turn-based gameplay as a good fit for mobile devices and praising the game's story mode and customization features.
-Levi Buchanan of IGN was not as positive, saying that the match gameplay was not fun and that the game is "A better RPG than a wrestling game."
-However, he did praise the game's story mode as "very well-written."
+Levi Buchanan of IGN was not as positive, saying that the match gameplay was not fun and that the game is a better RPG than a wrestling game, but praised the game's story mode.
 Brad Nicholson of Destructoid gave a favorable review of the game.
 While citing the match gameplay as a weak point of the title, he also praised the game's story mode.